Simple Classic Caesar Salad Recipe (Without Anchovies)

 • fresh lemon juice from one medium-sized lemon

-HOW TO MAKE THE BEST CAESAR SALAD…in a few simple steps
+HOW TO MAKE THE BEST CAESAR SALAD

 • STEP TWO: Cut up mashed garlic and place it in the wooden bowl with the coarse sea salt.
 Use the back of a large kitchen spoon and rub garlic and salt all around your bowl.

-step one with smashed garlic, coarse sea salt in a wooden bowl
+step one with smashed garlic, coarse sea salt in a wooden bowl.

-smashed garlic and coarse sea salt rubbed all around inside of wooden bowl
+smashed garlic and coarse sea salt rubbed all around inside of wooden bowl.

 • STEP THREE: Scrap out half of the mashed garlic-salt mixture and save it for later to make homemade toasty croutons.
 Note: This step controls the salt.

-rubbed smashed garlic-salt mixture with half taken out in a wooden bowl
+rubbed smashed garlic-salt mixture with half taken out in a wooden bowl.

 • STEP FOUR: Pour Olive Oil and swirl around with a spoon mixing the garlic, oil, and salt together.
 Note: if using real anchovy fillets, add at this step but mash with your spoon in the oil-garlic mixture.

-step 3 - olive oil added to wooden bowl and swirled around all inside
+step 3 - olive oil added to wooden bowl and swirled around all inside.

 • STEP FIVE: Crack and add a room-temperature raw egg into the oil mixture.
 Whisk for about 10 strokes.
 Squeeze 1 whole medium-sized lemon into the egg-oil mixture.
 Whisk vigorously until the mixture becomes thicker and “milkier”.
 Note: the milky color is the lemon juice “cooking” the raw egg.

-anchovy paste, Worcestershire sauce, Dijon mustard add in and mixed with kitchen spoon in wooden bowl
+anchovy paste, Worcestershire sauce, Dijon mustard add in and mixed with kitchen spoon in wooden bowl.

 • STEP SIX: Add the anchovy paste, Worcestershire Sauce, and Dijon mustard.
 Whisk together until smooth.
 Note: if using real anchovy filets, skip adding the anchovy paste in this step.

-grated parmesan cheese added in dressing mix in wooden bowl
+grated parmesan cheese added in dressing mix in wooden bowl.

 Tableside Style